-Developed by Lionhead Studios and published by Microsoft Game Studios, this interesting gem is noted to be the third iteration in the acclaimed action RPG Fable series.
+Developed by Lionhead Studios and published by Microsoft Game Studios, Fable III is noted to be the third iteration in the acclaimed action RPG Fable series.
 Available for the PC and Xbox 360 console, the title lets you experience what it’s like to seize power and ascend the throne.
 Set against the backdrop of the fictional continent of Albion, the game also tells the tale of love and loss, both of which you will encounter as the storyline plays out.
-And adding to the overall star quality are voice talents from Hollywood like Sir Ben Kingsley, Simon Pegg, Bernard Hill, John Cleese and Stephen Fry.
+And adding to the overall star quality are voice talents from Hollywood like Sir Ben Kingsley, Simon Pegg, Bernard Hill, John Cleese, and Stephen Fry.

 2 – Dragon Age II:

 By taking one glance at the name, you’ll already know that gigantic beasts and alluring landscapes await you here.
 Developer BioWare calls you to ‘experience a blood-soaked rise to power,’ in this exciting Dragon Age sequel.
-Published by EA, the game released for the PS3, Xbox 360 and PC platforms nearly 2 years ago.
+Published by EA, Dragon Age II was released for the PS3, Xbox 360 and PC platforms.
 Stepping into the shoes of a refugee known as Hawke, you’ll have to adhere to your calling and become the Champion of Kirkwall.

 However, the rise to power isn’t easy as it involves making tough moral decisions that directly affect the scenarios.
 This entrant in our games similar to Elder Scrolls roster lets you explore the mythical world of Thedas in all its glory.

 With the main storyline set in the fantastic world of Antaloor and a mixed bag of elements like open world and RPG, who can resist its inviting charms?
 The sequel to the 2007 game Two Worlds also comes complete with a complex quest system, secondary quest scenarios and craft tool for creating new items with basic materials.